fylgja/fylgja-fontface/README.md

 ```

 ## How to use

-Include the font-face package in to your code.
+Include the font-face package in to your code via;

 ```scss
 @import "@fylgja/fontface/font-face";